horizontalsystems/blockchain-crypto-guides/guides/defi/5-stablecoins.md

 ![](images/defi2-stablecoins-l.png)

-## Stablecoins Explained
+# Stablecoins

 The term stablecoin refers to a type of cryptocurrency which attempts to peg its market value to some external reference, usually it’s USD, EUR or Gold.

-> DeFi technologies like smart contracts enabled creation of cryptocurrencies which have a fixed value i.e. equal to 1 USD or say 1 oz (ca. 38 g) of gold.
+> DeFi smart contracts enabled creation of cryptocurrencies which have a fixed value i.e. equal to 1 USD or say 1 oz (ca. 38 g) of gold.
 >
-> Depending on how the stablecoin built it has various mechanisms in place to ensure its price always remains very close to the peg.
+> Depending on how a stablecoin is built it may various mechanisms in place to ensure its price always remains very close to the peg.

 While there are a lot of stablecoins in DeFi ecosystem each comes with its own specifics: